Back to Blog

 Food, Drink & Local Recommendations

-Before Allie Sherlock captivates your soul at the Belfast Empire Music Hall, treat your taste buds to the vibrant culinary scene surrounding this iconic venue.
-The Empire itself boasts a well-stocked bar, offering a range of alcoholic and non-alcoholic beverages.
-Expect standard pub prices for beers, ciders, wines, and spirits, with plenty of options to quench your thirst before the show.
+Before Allie Sherlock serenades you at the Belfast Empire Music Hall, you’ll want to fuel up and soak in the Belfast atmosphere.
+The venue itself boasts a well-stocked bar, serving a range of alcoholic and non-alcoholic beverages.
+Expect standard pub prices for pints of local craft beers and popular spirits.
+It’s a great spot to meet fellow fans and build anticipation.

 Where to Stay in Belfast